Fostering a Pet

 3. Your own pets are spayed/neutered and up to date on their vaccinations.

-Here is a photo of a special room for foster cats built by one of our foster families.
+Here is a photo of a special room for foster cats built in a garage by one of our foster families.
 Click here to watch a video of the cats at play in this room -- you might also get some ideas to help build your own room for foster cats.
 Enjoy!

 Safe Haven Humane Society

-Ionia, MI 48846
+P.O.
+Box 55, Ionia, MI 48846

 Phone: 616-522-1611

-FAX: 517-579-5948
+Fax: 517-579-5948